online-photo-submission/cloudcard-photo-downloader/scripts/README.md

 ---

-## sftp-script
+## sftp-script.sh

 ### Summary

-The sftp-script is a shell script sends downloaded photos over SFTP to a remote location.
+The sftp-script sends downloaded photos over SFTP to a remote location.
 This script should be stored in the main Cloudcard-Photo-Downloader folder if being used.

 ### Requirements